sjd78/kai-ide-user-stories/story/manage_runtime.md

 ## Story highlights
   - After initial install / start of the extension, decide what needs to be done:
-    - attempt to start the embedded servers, OR
+    - attempt to start the embedded servers with default configs, OR
     - open the [configuration view](./configuration_and_runtime_support.md) to force user interaction to verify configuration

   - Configuration view should have a 'Test' button to: